-- Power off the transmitter. - 2.
-Keep the wireless connection activation button on the bottom of the transmitter pressed down. - 3.
+- 1. Power off the transmitter. - Keep the wireless connection activation button on the bottom of the transmitter pressed down. - 3.
 While pressing the wireless connection activation button, power on the transmitter.
-Keep the button pressed down until the transmitter start-up is complete (a measurement is shown on the display).
-In the LED indicator model, the LED blinks yellow when the password reset is complete. - 4.
+Keep the button pressed down until the transmitter start-up is complete (a measurement is shown on the display). - 4.
 The administrator password has now been reset to the default 12345.